Geutzzu/FurnitureStoresExtraction/README.md

 ![Dem.gif](ForReadme%2FDem.gif)

 ## 1.2.
 How to use
-A short guide on how to use the application is also present in dropdown menu of the user interface.
+A short guide on how to use the application is also present in a dropdown menu of the user interface.
 In short, you can:
 - Paste a link to a furniture store page in the input field or upload a CSV file with multiple links present on the first column (note that all the following options for extraction will apply to all the links in the CSV file).
 - Choose if you want to search the subpages of the link for products as well.
-- If you chose to search the subpages, you can also choose what paths the urls should contain (if what you search for contains /products/ in the URL for example).
+- If you chose to search the subpages, you can also choose what paths the urls should contain (if what you search for contains `/products/` in the URL for example).
 - If you entered a sitemap (with the .xml extension), you can choose the XML tag to search for (loc is the most commonly used).
 - After the scraping and inference are done, you can export the data as a CSV file with the click of a button.